 Tarang Agarwal

 Three questions from my side.
 The first question is on Lenalidomide.
 Just wanted to get a sense that where the volumes bunched in the current quarter as per the agreement with the innovator?
-Or should we expect the volumes committed by Dr. Nedis in the current quarter to probably continue as we proceed.
+Or should we expect the volumes committed by Dr. Reddy’s [ph] in the current quarter to probably continue as we proceed.
 So that's number one.
 Number two, if I look at the cash flow statement for the business, there's roughly about INR600 crores that's been spent on intangibles.
 So I wanted to understand what is the nature of this?
 Is it a purchase of ANDAs or something else?
 And the third question is on the PSAI business.
 I believe the gross margins for this business have been declining continuously over the last 1 year, and they came to a low of about 3.5% this quarter.
 So if you could just explain what's happening there?
 Is this supposed to move up going forward?
 Or how should we look at it?
 And what is driving this decline, not specifically for this quarter, but over the last 3, 4 quarters?

 Erez Israeli